15 Dumbbell Lat Exercises to Sculpt Your Back at Home

 • Maintain a flat back and remain bent throughout the movement.

-The pullover is a dumbbell compound exercise that simultaneously works on the chest and lat and helps build a defined upper body.3Marchetti PH, Uchida MC.
+The dumbbell pullover is a compound exercise that simultaneously works on the chest and lat and helps build a jacked torso.6Marchetti PH, Uchida MC.
 Effects of the pullover exercise on the pectoralis major and latissimus dorsi muscles as evaluated by EMGJ Appl Biomech.
-2011;27(4):380-384. doi:10.1123/jab.27.4.380
+2011;27(4):380-384. doi:10.1123/jab.27.4.380, 7Electromyographic Activation of Pectoralis Major and Triceps Brachii during Dumbbell Pullover – Research Journal of the American Society of Exercise Physiologists

-The pullover can be done in three ways: flat, incline, and decline.
+The pullover can be done at three angles: flat, incline, and decline.
 However, the flat one works best for lats.

-• Place a dumbbell in the standing position on the ground close to the end of a flat bench, lie on it with your face up and feet firmly on the ground.
+1. Place a dumbbell in the standing position on the ground close to the end of a flat bench, and lie on it with your face up and feet firmly on the ground.

-• Hold for a couple of seconds then slowly return to the start.
-That’s one rep. Do 8-10 reps x 3 sets.
+4. Hold for a couple of seconds, and then slowly return to the start.

 The incline row hits multiple muscles at once, such as lats, traps, and rhomboids, and helps you build a stronger and more defined back.